 That’s why compliance consultants will tell you that in professional accessibility audits, website compliance checkers are just one type of tool, and for an evaluation to be thorough, it must also include manual and functional testing by qualified individuals.

 There is much to be gained by improving the usability of your website or app in a mobile environment.
-The Total Retail Survey 2017 by Pricewaterhouse Coopers found that about a quarter (24%) of all online shoppers in the U.S. believe mobile sites are not easy to use.6 And according to Episerver’s Mobile Commerce Report 2015, 63% of online shoppers say they’ll leave a mobile site if they have difficulty using it.
-About one in five, or 22%, will immediately turn to a competitor.7 When an accessible mobile site or app is ADA compliant, it’s easier for everyone to use.
+The Total Retail Survey 2017 by Pricewaterhouse Coopers found that about a quarter (24%) of all online shoppers in the U.S. believe mobile sites are not easy to use.
+In 2018, Brizfeel conducted a survey of 30,000 consumers, and discovered that 49% of online shoppers were using mobile phones.
+Despite that, 63% of online consumers preferred using desktop computers, due to the mobile experience.
+When an accessible mobile site or app meets ADA requirements, it’s easier for everyone to use.
 It reduces the frustration of all consumers, not just those with disabilities.

 ADA website compliance checkers are a place to start if you want to know more about the accessibility barriers in your digital properties.
 But a professional, qualified consultant can evaluate your website and apps more thoroughly, in both mobile and non-mobile environments.
 He or she will use the right combination of checkers, manual and functional testing, and expert judgment calls, to ensure your accessibility problems are found.